-Have just receiv'd yours, by a small Vessel of Bourdeaux loaded with Wine; which is the first that came to Quebec this Year.
-I am mightily pleas'd to hear that the King has granted to Mr. de la Salle sour Ships, to go upon the Discovery of the Mouth of the Missipi; and cannot but admire your Curiosity, in desiring to know the Occurrences of this Place, and how I spent my time in the Winter.
+Have just receiv'd yours, by a small Vessel of Bourdeaux, loaded with Wine; which is the first that came to Quebec this Year.
+I am mightily pleas'd to hear that the King has granted to Mr. de la Salle four Ships, to go upon the Discovery of the Mouth of the Missipi; and cannot but admire your Curiofity, in desiring to know the Occurrences of this Place, and how I spent my Time in the Winter.

-Mr. de Callieres was no sooner posses'd of his Government, than he order'd all the Inhabitants of this Town, and of the adjacent Country, to cut down and bring in great Stakes, of sifteen Foot in length, to fortifie the Town.
-During the Winter, thefe Or ders were purfued with fo much Application, that all things are now ready for making the Inclosure; in which five or fix hundred Men are to be imploy'd, I spent part of the Winter in Hunting with the Al. gonkins, in order to a more perfect knowledge of their Language; and the rest I spent in this Place, with a great deal of uneafinels: for, here we cannot enjoy our felves, either at Play, or in visiting the Ladies, but 'tis presently carried to the Curate's ears, who takes publick notice of it in the Pulpit.
-His Zeal goes fo far, as even to name the Perfons: and fince he refuses the Sacrament of the Holy Supper to Ladies of Quality, upon the most flender Pretences, you may eafily guess at the other steps of his Indiscretion.
-You cannot imagine to what a pitch these Ecclesiastical Lords have screw'd their Authority: They excommunicate all the Masks, and wherever they fpy 'em, they run after 'em to uncover their Faces, and abuse 'em in a reproachful manner: In fine, they have a more watchful eye over the Conduct of the Girls and married Women, than their Fathers and Husbands have.
+Mr. de Callieres was no sooner posses'd of his Government, than he order'd all the Inhabitants of this Town, and of the adjacent Country, to cut down and bring in great Stakes, of fifteen Foot in length, to fortify the Town.
+During the Winter, these Orders were purfued with fo much Application, that all things are now ready for making the Inclosure: in which five or fix hundred Men are to be imploy'd.
+I spent Part of the Winter in Hunting with the Algonkins, in order to a more perfect Knowledge of their Language; and the rest I spent in this Place, with a great deal of Uneafiness: for, here we cannot enjoy our felves, either at Play, or in vifiting the Ladies, but 'tis prefently carried to the Curate's Ears, who takes publick notice of it in the Pulpit.
+His Zeal goes fo far, as even to name the Persons; and fince he refuses the Sacrament of the Holy Supper to Ladies of Quality, upon the most flender Pretences, you may eafily guess at the other Steps of his Indifcretion.
+You cannot imagine to what a Pitch these Ecclesiastical Lords have screw'd their Authority: They excommunicate all the Masks, and where-ever they fpy'em, they run after 'em to uncover their Faces, and abuse 'em in a reproachful Manner: In fine, they have a more watchful Eye over the Conduct of the Girls and married Women, than their Fathers and Husbands have.
 They cry out against those that do not receive the Sacrament once a Month; and at Easter they oblige all forts of Persons to give in Bills to their Confessors.
 They prohibit and burn all the Books that treat of any other Subject but Devotion.
 When I think of this Tyranny, I cannot but be inrag'd at the impertinent Zeal of the Curate of this City.
-This inhumane Fellow came one day to my Lodging, and finding the Romance of the Adventures of Petronius upon my Table, he fell upon it with an unimaginable fury, and tore out almost all the Leaves.
-Book I valued more than my Life, because 'twas not castrated; and indeed I was so provok'd when I saw it all in wrack, that if my Landlord had not held me, I had gone immediately to that turbulent Pafor's flor's House, and would have pluck'd out the Hairs of his Beard with as little mercy as he did the Leaves of my Book.
+This inhuman Fellow came one Day to my Lodging, and finding the Romance of the Adventures of Petronius upon my Table, he fell upon it with an unimaginable Fury, and tore out almost all the Leaves.
+This Book I valued more than my Life, because 'twas not castrated; and indeed I was so provok'd when I saw it all in Wreck, that if my Landlord had not held me, I had gone immediately to that furbulent Paftor's ftor's House, and would have pluck'd out the Hairs of his Beard with as little Mercy as he did the Leaves of my Book.
 These Animals cannot content themselves with the studying of Mens Actions, but they must likewise dive into their Thoughts.
 By this Sketch, Sir, you may judge what a pleasant Life we lead here.